-In 2015, 42 charities across the US will be receiving IKEA makeover and product donations as a result of winning this year’s IKEA Life Improvement Challenge.
-Additionally, 60 other charities who were first and second runner ups, won IKEA gift cards.
+In 2016, 120 charities across the US will be receiving either a full IKEA makeover or smaller product donations as a result of this year’s IKEA Life Improvement Challenge.
+Since 2011, over 200 local charities have received over $1.5 million in IKEA products, design expertise and manpower.

 Each year, IKEA receives many inspiring proposals from IKEA co-workers as candidates for the campaign.
-Then each store’s IKEA steering committee selects up to three organizations for co-workers and customers to vote online (this year’s voting period was February 16 - March 2).
-The charitable organization, from each store market, with the highest number of online votes becomes the winner, and the 2nd and 3rd place winners receive IKEA gift cards.
+Then each store’s IKEA steering committee selects up to three organizations for co-workers and customers to vote online.
+The charitable organization, from each store market, with the highest number of online votes becomes the winner, and the 2nd and 3rd place winners receive a smaller donation of IKEA products.

 At IKEA, we want to have a positive impact on the environment, and be part of the solution to climate change, which is why by 2020 we’re going to be 100% renewable – producing as much renewable energy as we consume using renewable sources.
 This year, we made encouraging strides including…

 ● Fuel cells -IKEA US is increasing our commitment towards producing as much energy as we consume by installing a biogas-powered fuel cell system at five stores: four California locations (Costa Mesa, Covina, Emeryville and San Diego), and our first fuel cell project on the east coast (New Haven, CT).